Intervention/docs/image/v4/getting-started/frameworks.md

 ### Dependency Injection

 The following code example shows how to inject an [image manager](/v4/basics/instantiation) into your controller.
 The instance has already been automatically configured according to the config file.
-Of course you are not limited to inject into controller.
+Of course, you are not limited to injecting into a controller.

 ```php
 use Intervention\Image\Format;